BrianLahr/CMT-TM-Solver/README.md

 # CMT-TM-Solver
 In this repository, there are two version implemented for the Coupled Mode Theory.
 The first one is executed based on the output of the TMT_solver, which works for TM modes.
-THe other one is an independent version that can perform analysis in TE or TM, but is limited to 5 layers.
+THe other one is an independent version that can perform analysis in TE, but is currently limited to 5 layers.

 ### To run the first version
 1. Run the TMT_solver with the structure you wish to analyse